Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Applied example: the third International Stroke Trial

-Nonetheless, the range of predicted ITEs (\textit{i.e.}, on the risk difference scale) was very different.
-Model 1 predicted ITEs with median -0.020 (IQR -0.027, -0.011 and range -0.029, 0.000), while model 2 predicted ITEs with median -0.026 (IQR -0.059, 0.027 and range -0.811, 0.213).
-That is, the predicted treatment effect was very similar across individuals when predicted by model 1 (assuming a constant treatment effect on the log odds scale), but not when predicted by model 2 (assuming a heterogeneous treatment effect on the log odds scale).
+The predicted ITEs, however, were very different.
+Model 1 predicted ITEs with median -0.020 (95\% between -0.29 and 0.00), model 2 predicted ITEs with median -0.026 (95\% between -0.161 and 0.120), and model 3b predicted ITEs with a median of -0.023 (95\% between -0.147 and 0.113).
+That is, the predicted treatment effect was very similar across individuals when predicted by model 1 (assuming a constant treatment effect on the log odds scale), but not when predicted by model 2 (assuming a heterogeneous treatment effect on the log odds scale) or causal random forest model 3b.
 Table \ref{tab:aeResults} shows the apparent and bootstrap corrected results for discrimination and calibration assessment at the ITE level for the applied example as averaged over 1000 bootstrap samples.

-With respect to ITE discrimination, both apparent and bootstrap-corrected discrimination estimates favored model 2 over model 1, with model 1 estimates around the no discriminative ability value of 0.5.
-If model 2 were entirely correct, the expected c for benefit for samples with similar characteristics was estimated to be 0.567 (apparent mbcb).
-While we know that model 2 is just a model and not exactly correct, this value is relevant since it provides the upper bound of ITE concordance for the combination of model and data.
-Subsequently, the bootstrap procedures uncovered evidence of overfitting of ITE’s and provided downward adjusted estimates.
+With respect to ITE discrimination, both apparent and bootstrap-corrected discrimination estimates favored model 2 and 3a/b over model 1, with model 1 estimates around the no discriminative ability value of 0.5.
+The apparent mbcb for both model 2 and 3a/b were around 0.566 and correspond to the expected c for benefit for the covariate distribution in this sample assuming the model is correct.
+Bootstrap corrected results generally preferred model 2, with the exception of optimism corrected mbcb (preferring the random forest-based predictions).
+As a general remark, boot0.632+ corrections were quite stable, while optimism correction gave larger corrections.
+Based on the simulation results, their accuracy is similar in large sample.
+All in all, model 2 and model 3a/b are clearly better than model 1 in terms of discriminative ability.

-Calibration slope estimates suggested that model 2 ITE estimates are more heterogeneous than justified by the data, and require shrinkage.
-The amount of shrinkage suggested varies considerably between the 0.632+ and optimism corrected estimates.
-Based on the simulation study, optimism correction was already conservative and was to be preferred over the 0.632+ slope which were yet more conservative.
-Note that the calibration slope for model 1 is not estimable (since the ITEs have no variability on the logit scale) and the intercept estimate for model 1 clearly show that the degree of predicted benefit is underestimated.
+In terms of calibration, bootstrap corrected slope estimates suggested that both model 2 and model 3a/b were overfitted with respect to ITEs.
+The amount of shrinkage suggested varies considerably between the 0.632+ and optimism corrected estimates, with the 0.632+ estimate suggesting more shrinkage.
+Based on the simulation study, the 0.632+ was more accurate.
+Note that the calibration slope for model 1 is not estimable (since the ITEs have no variability on the logit scale) and the intercept estimate for model 1 clearly showed that the degree of predicted benefit was underestimated.